rkmurthy366/EventCountdown/README.md

 ## Contributing

-Contributions to the CountdownTab Chrome Extension project are welcome!
+Contributions to the EventCountdown Chrome Extension project are welcome!
 Please follow these steps to contribute:

 1. Fork the repository
 2. Create a new branch for your feature or bug fix